 The financial assets above include the amount of unspent funds relating to the capital appeal as described in the Capital Reserve.
-The Capital Reserve amount also includes the investment property as described in note 11.

 Financial Instruments Measured at Fair Value

 The financial instruments recognised at fair value in the statement of financial position have been analysed and classified using a fair value hierarchy reflecting the significance of the inputs used in making the measurements.
 The fair value hierarchy consists of the following levels: